 In this article, I give you my quick review of the ScotteVest products.
-These are products that help me tow all my tech around town.
+These are products that help me carry all my stuff around town.
+I bring a lot of tech with me most of the time I am on a walk.

 Well, when I’ve got the camera, and all its companions with me, I rely on luggage, and lots of it.
 But it’s summertime, man.
 And no one wants to be weighed down by bags in the summer.